-Playing the minor ii V i progression is an essential skill for any jazz guitarist to have, and this progression is often seen by jazz guitarists as being derived solely from the harmonic minor scale.
+Playing the minor ii V i progression is an essential skill for any jazz guitarist, and this progression is often seen by jazz guitarists as being derived solely from the harmonic minor scale.
 However, as with many musical concepts, there are standard alterations that are often used to make things sound sweeter to Western ears.

-If you’ve read up on your music theory, then you will know that this chord progression is called a ‘ii V i’ because you are using the 2nd, 5th and 1st chords from the underlying scale in the given key you’re playing in.
+If you’ve read up on your music theory, then you will know that this chord progression is called a ii V i because you are using the 2nd, 5th, and 1st chords from the underlying scale in the given key you’re playing in.

 Minor ii V I Progression – Chords

-To explain this concept further, and make the idea a bit clearer, let’s take a look at the chord theory behind the minor ii V i progression in terms of the Harmonic Minor scale.
+To explain this concept further, and make the idea a bit clearer, let’s take a look at the chord theory behind the minor ii V i progression in terms of the harmonic minor scale.

-Minor ii V I Progression – Voicings
+Minor ii V I Progression – Chord Voicings

 The chord built on the first (i) note (degree) of the scale is a mMaj7 chord.
-You may not have been familiar with this chord until now, but you can think of it as a three note minor triad (D F A) with a major 7th added (C#) on top of that triad.
+You may not have been familiar with this chord until now, but you can think of it as a three-note minor triad (D F A) with a major 7th added (C#) on top of that triad.

-Here is an example of that chord on the guitar to check out: (Finger bass to top 1, 4, 2, 3.)
+Here is an example of that chord on the guitar to check out: (finger bass to top 1, 4, 2, 3.)

-The V chord, otherwise known as the Dominant 7th Chord, is A7.
+The V chord, otherwise known as the dominant 7th chord, is A7.
 To begin, check out this useful barre chord form on the fingerboard.

 Minor ii V I Progression – Chord Names

 This is a minor ii V i progression in its purest form.
-To give it its full description in detail for each chord, the chord progression is – ii(m7b5) – V(7) – i(min/maj7).
+To give it its full description in detail for each chord, the chord progression is ii(m7b5) – V(7) – i(min/maj7).

 This is quite a mouthful, so you normally just use the phrase “Minor ii V i” to describe the above sequence of chords.

 When you play through this chord progression, do you notice that the DmMaj7 chord sounds tense and quite unresolved Normally the tonic chord in a progression acts as a kind of musical full stop, but this inherent tension in the mMaj7 chord does not really allow for that.